Organica-Img Solid Waste Management

 In-Vessel Composting

 This method involves the composting of waste material inside a vessel under controlled conditions.
 There is better provision for mixing, airflow, and temperature control which helps in accelerating the composting process in this method.
-This method is usually used for solid waste management at a community level.

-Thermocomposting machines offer the advantages of complete physical containment as compared to pots and pits.
-They rapidly reduce the moisture content in the organic waste thereby taking care of the odour as well as promoting aerobic decomposition.
+They rapidly reduce the moisture content in the organic waste, thereby taking care of the odour as well as promoting aerobic decomposition.

 If locally made, the cost of employing this technology is substantially reduced.
 Disadvantages: Relatively expensive.

-The resulting compost from these machines tends to of sub-optimal quality due to which a curing technique (close to a week) needs to be employed, which increases the processing time by a week.
-They are more prone to breakdown due to the use of cheaper raw materials.
+The resulting compost from these machines tends to be of sub-optimal quality, due to which a curing technique (close to a week) needs to be employed, which increases the processing time by a week.

-They therefore require frequent servicing, ultimately increasing the input cost.
+They, therefore, require frequent servicing, ultimately increasing the input cost.

 The most common hurdles encountered in the composting process employed as a solid waste management strategy are